 Any and all lumps should be checked out by your veterinarian, regardless of how your pet is acting.
 Your vet will assess the location, duration, firmness, and size.
 A needle aspirate may also be taken to look at what type of cells make up the lump.

-A needle aspirate is when a sterile needle is inserted into the lump and the plunger withdrawn, providing suction to collect cells from the lump.
+A fine needle aspiration (FNA) is when a sterile needle is inserted into the lump to collect cells from the growth.
 This is not painful, and not usually even noticed by most pets.
+The FNA is also used to detect histiocytoma in dogs.
 Your vet will then place the collected cells on a microscope slide, stain them, and take a look under the microscope.

-Provided your veterinarian has performed a needle aspirate and is certain that it is indeed a Lipoma, most vets recommend a watch-and-wait approach.
+Provided your veterinarian has performed a needle aspirate and is certain that it is indeed a lipoma, most vets recommend a watch-and-wait approach.
 The lump should be checked at regular intervals, to make sure there haven't been any cellular changes.
-Large lumps, especially those under a limb or in another location to interfere with movement or function, should be removed as soon as possible.
+Large lumps, especially those under a limb or in another location that could interfere with movement or function, should be removed as soon as possible.

-Yes, it could.
-Dogs that form Lipomas are prone to forming more as time goes on.
-However...each new lump needs to be checked out by your veterinarian (and the "known" lumps rechecked at least annually), as there are other, more serious tumors that can feel like a Lipoma, such as a cutaneous mast cell tumor.
+If a new lump has appeared on your pet, it could be another benign lipoma.
+Dogs that form lipomas are prone to forming more as time goes on.
+However, each new lump needs to be checked out by your veterinarian (and the "known" lumps rechecked at least annually), as there are other, more serious tumors that can feel like a Lipoma, such as a cutaneous mast cell tumor.

 Yes, although rare, there is a fatty tumor called a liposarcoma, and that is malignant.
 Metastasis is rare, but due to their nature (infiltrative) they are difficult to fully remove, and recurrence is common.